PHI and PII: How they impact HIPAA compliance and your marketing strategy

 For more details on what qualifies as PHI, visit the HIPAA journal.

-The requirements for processing PHI help protect patient privacy and allow making care coordination easier.
+The requirements for processing PHI help protect patient privacy and make care coordination easier.
 The HIPAA Privacy Rule ensures that PHI is shared and used only with patient permission or for care coordination between covered entities.
 Identifiable health information is not considered PHI unless that organization is a HIPAA-covered entity.

 PII and PHI penalties and compliance

-Another area important in understanding PII and PHI is the penalties for non-compliance with applicable regulations.
+Another important area in understanding PII and PHI is the penalties for non-compliance with applicable regulations.
 As PHI applies specifically to HIPAA-covered entities that possess identifiable health information, using the terms interchangeably can lead to compliance issues.
 PII and PHI penalties are primarily financial, but in severe cases they may also include incarceration.

 PII